ericdequ/Sports/data/blog/Basketball/PowerForward/developing_a_soft_touch_finishing_around_the_rim.md

 Happy hooping, and may your touch be soft and your finishes flawless!

 ---
 Feel free to reach out with any questions or share your progress on social media.
-Use the hashtag #SoftTouchHoopers.
+Use the hashtag #S oftTouchHoopers.
 ```